 The premium and discount on the senior notes are being amortized over the lives of the senior notes using the effective interest rate method.
 Issuance costs are amortized over the lives of the senior notes on a straight-line basis which approximates the amortization that would be calculated using an effective interest rate method.

-The following table summarizes Comstock's principal amount of debt, and any associated paid-in kind interest payable, as of December 31, 2017 by year of maturity:
+The following table summarizes Comstock's principal amount of debt as of December 31, 2018 by year of maturity: